 Screenshot: D. Griffin Jones/Cult of Mac

-The full three-column layout in Mail can take up a lot of your Mac’s screen space.
+The full three-column layout in Apple’s Mail app can take up a lot of your Mac’s screen space.
 If you use a 13-inch MacBook Air, you might not want the mailbox list and the email preview on the screen all the time.

 To open an email, double-click it in the list.
 It’ll open in a new window that you can move around, resize and close completely independently of the message list.
-You can easily have a bunch of emails side-by-side.
+You can easily have a bunch of emails side by side.
 To navigate different mailboxes like Sent and Archive, you can use the keyboard shortcuts ⌘1 to ⌘7.

 Screenshot: D. Griffin Jones/Cult of Mac

-On the iPhone, the New Mail window slides up and takes over the whole screen.
+In the Mail app on the iPhone, the New Mail window slides up and takes over the whole screen.
 But what if you want to go back and look at a different email for reference?
 What if you need to compose several emails at once?
-There’s an easy way to view multiple emails at once.

 In fact, you can compose another email at the same time.
 Tap on the title bar at the bottom to see everything you have open and switch between your drafts.